memelotsqui/characterstudio-docs/docs/about.md

 ---
 sidebar_position: 1
+toc_min_heading_level: 2
 ---

 # About

-An evolving and truely open 3D studio for making and optimizing glTF / VRM avatars with.
-Make and manage your own avatar, avatar builder app, or to create an avatar collection.
+An evolving and truely open 3D studio for making and optimizing VRM avatars and/or create a customized avatar builder app using your own assets.

 ![](https://i.imgur.com/v2zJEiy.gif)